Ironhack-data-bcn-oct-2023/lab-bash/README.md

 * Print `Hello World` on console.

+echo "Hello World"

 * Create a new directory named `new_dir`.

+mkdir "new_dir"

 * Delete that directory.

+rm -rf "new_dir"

 * Copy the `sed.txt` file inside the lorem folder to the lorem-copy folder.
 TIP: It may be necessary to create the lorem-copy folder first.

+mkdir lorem_copy
+cp sed.txt lorem_copy

 * Copy the other two files from the lorem folder to the lorem-copy folder in a single line.

+cp lorem.txt at.txt lorem_copy/

 * Displays the contents of the `sed.txt` file inside the lorem folder.

+cat sed.txt

 * Displays the contents of the `at.txt` and `lorem.txt` files inside the lorem folder.

+cat at.txt lorem.txt

 * Displays the first 3 lines of the `sed.txt` file inside the lorem-copy folder.

+head -n 3 sed.txt

 * Display the last 3 lines of the file `sed.txt` inside the lorem-copy folder.

+tail -n 3 sed.txt

 * Adds `Homo homini lupus.` to the end of file `sed.txt` inside the lorem-copy folder.

+echo "Homo homini lupus." >> sed.txt

 * Display the last 3 lines of the `sed.txt` file inside the lorem-copy folder.
 You should now see `Homo homini lupus.`.

+tail -n 3 sed.txt

 * Replace all occurrences of `et` with `ET` from the `at.txt` file inside the lorem-copy folder.
 You must use `sed`.

+sed -i "s/et/ET/g" at.txt

 * Find the active user on the system.

 * Find where you are on your file system.

+pwd

 * List the files ending with `.txt` in the lorem folder.

+ls *.txt

 * Count the number of lines that the file `sed.txt` has inside the lorem folder.

+wc -l sed.txt

 * Counts the number of **files** beginning with `lorem` that are in this directory and in internal directories.

 * Find all occurrences of `et` in `at.txt` inside the lorem folder.

+grep -c "et" at.txt

 * Count the number of occurrences of the string `et` in `at.txt` inside the lorem folder.

+grep -c "et" at.txt

 * Count the number of occurrences of the string `et` in all files in the lorem-copy directory.

 ## bash files